-There are many types of concrete screeds out there these days, but which is the best concrete screed for pouring flat projects like parking lots, driveways and floors?
+There are many types of concrete screeds out there these days.
+But what is the best concrete screed for pouring flat projects like parking lots, driveways and floors?
 And which is the best concrete screed for the type of pours that your company does most often?
 We’ll break down the pros and cons of each screed, but first, let’s talk about what a screed is, what it does, and why they are necessary.

 What is a Concrete Screed?

-In a nutshell, a concrete screed is a straightedge tool that is used to level and smoothen the surface of freshly poured concrete.
-They can be powered by gas, electricity, hydraulics or pulled by hand.
-They typically made of aluminum, magnesium or steel – though there are exceptions.
-Screeds ensure that the concrete surface is left smooth, flat and free from any deformities or gaps.
+In a nutshell, a concrete screed is a straightedge tool that levels and smoothens the surface of freshly poured concrete.
+They can be powered by gas, electricity, hydraulics or operated by hand.
+Screeds are typically made of aluminum, magnesium, steel or wood – though there are exceptions.
+As a screed passes over wet concrete, it pushes large aggregate down and brings “creme” to the surface.
+They leave concrete surfaces smooth, flat, and free from any deformities.

-Concrete forms are usually used around the outside edges of the pour.
-These forms keep the wet concrete contained until the concrete has set hardened.
-Most concrete screeds use these forms as a guide when leveling or “striking off” the surface of the recently poured slab.
+Concrete forms are usually used around the outside perimeter of the pour.
+These forms keep the wet concrete contained until the concrete has cured enough so that the concrete can stand on its own.
+Most concrete screeds use these forms (or a screed pipe) as a guide when leveling or “striking off” the surface of the recently poured slab.
+Forms are generally set to a particular height with the use of a laser.
+The screed then rides on the forms leaving the finished concrete slab at exactly the desired height.

 Why is it Important to Screed Concrete?